 Many of the external factors having a beneficial impact appear to be driven by general confidence in the market.
-Encouragingly, 84% of those questioned are experiencing positive levels of customer demand, 79% said their order book is stable, and 79% are expecting market confidence to positively impact their future growth prospects.
+Encouragingly, 86% of those questioned are experiencing positive levels of customer demand, and 87% are expecting market confidence to positively impact their future growth prospects.

 Despite these optimistic findings, some external factors are still causing significant challenges for SME manufacturers.
-90% have said that longer lead times are impacting their ability to keep up with the high levels of customer demand they are currently experiencing.
+100% have said that longer lead times are impacting their ability to keep up with the high levels of customer demand they are currently experiencing.

-Furthermore, 90% of respondents are still struggling with supply chain disruption.
-84% of those guestioned this guarter said the cost of raw materials/goods from suppliers is having a negative impact on their business.
+Furthermore, a massive 93% of respondents are still struggling with supply chain disruption and the cost of raw materials from suppliers is having a negative impact on their business.
 This appears to be an ongoing problem for many businesses and could negatively impact performance and growth for UK manufacturing.

-Unsurprisingly, general rates of inflation appear to be squeezing cashflow for many firms, with most respondents (84%) saying this is having a negative impact on their business.
-In addition, export regulations are causing concern for 89% of those questioned, and several respondents indicated that they feel these issues, and other supply chain challenges, are directly linked to COVID-19 and Brexit.
+Unsurprisingly, general rates of inflation appear to be squeezing cashflow for many firms, with the vast majority of respondents (93%) saying this is having a negative impact on their business.
+In addition, import and export regulations are causing concern for 80% of those questioned, and several respondents indicated that they feel these issues, and other supply chain challenges, are directly linked to COVID-19 and Brexit.

-When looking at internal business factors, the picture is far more optimistic, with 95% reporting positive relationships with their customers, and 90% happy with their business's brand image and reputation.
-79% are confident in the skills they currently have within their existing workforce, but 74% feel that a lack of skills in their area could have a negative impact if/when there is a need to recruit.
+When looking at internal business factors, the picture is far more optimistic, with 100% reporting positive relationships with their customers and suppliers.
+80% are confident in the skills they currently have within their existing workforce, but 60% are experiencing issues with staff availability due to COVID-19.

 Looking after customers and suppliers is the top concern for many SME manufacturers.
-To help protect their order book and ensure future sales growth, 89% of respondents cited 'customer retention' as a business priority.
-Coming up second, 79% plan to increase marketing and sales activity.
-74% intend to increase productivity, with 71% planning to develop new products.
+To help protect their order book and ensure future sales growth, a massive 100% of respondents cited 'customer retention' as a high or medium business priority.
+80% plan to focus on improving productivity within their organisation.
+86% intend to increase marketing and sales activity, with 87% planning to develop new products in the near future.